skybet/skybet.github.io/_posts/2019-09-17-chaos-community-day.md

 Olga also said that the team wanted to be at the point where high profile title launches would be business as usual.
 This is a goal we also have at Sky Betting and Gaming; we want our biggest sporting events of the year to not need any additional support or thought around them, because everything just behaves as we expect.
 We should build a vision and culture of the high bar of reliable systems, that everyone in the company is invested in.

 The final speaker of the morning session was [Sylvain Hellegouarch](https://twitter.com/lawouach), one of the creators of the [Chaos Toolkit](https://chaostoolkit.org/) who told the story of an engineer on the Swiss Alps, on their first holiday in a long time, called out because of a change they made the day before they left.
-The engineer was him, and the change was a simple Kubernetes CluterRole change, which stripped their proxy configuration to the default, resulting in a broken website.
+The engineer was him, and the change was a simple Kubernetes ClusterRole change, which stripped their proxy configuration to the default, resulting in a broken website.

 >You will always find a root cause, if you look long enough.
 Don't do it
 >--<em>Sylvain Hellegouarch</em>